Testing Self-Organized Criticality Across the Main Sequence using Stellar Flares from TESS: Introduction

 While the sand pile analogy is simplistic by construction, self-organized criticality naturally manifests in a variety of physical systems.
 Applications have been found in hydrodynamical turbulence, forest fires and other percolation systems \citep{Turcotte1999}, landslides \citep{Bak1990,Turcotte2002}, neuroscience \citep{Ribeiro2010,Hesse2014}, climate fluctuations \citep{Grieger1992}, rainfall \citep{Andrade1998}, accretion disks \citep{Dendy1998}, traffic jams \citep{Nagel1993}, evolution \citep{Bak1993}, extinction \citep{Newman1996}, financial markets \citep{Bak1997} and even Conway's game of Life \citep{bak1989}, to name a non-comprehensive list.
 The theory also explains the Gutenberg-Richter \citep{Gutenberg1956} law for the distribution of earthquake energies \citep{bak1989_earthquakes,Sornette1989,Olami1992},

 where $N$ is the number of earthquakes, $E$ is the energy released in the earthquake (where the earthquake magnitude $m\propto\log E$), and the power-law exponent $1.25<\alpha\sim1.5$.
 A 3-dimensional slip-stick model of tectonic events produces a critical exponent of $\alpha=1.35$ \citep{bak1989_earthquakes}, in reasonable agreement with the observed law.
+It is worth noting that scalar redistribution rules for the sandpile analogy have been generalized, and that the dynamics of the vectorial case are quantitatively similar to those for the scalar-field case \citep{Robinson1994}.

 Even the solar coronal magnetic field may reside in a self-organized critical state \citep{lu1991}.
 This hypothesis naturally explains the power-law dependence of the magnitude of solar flares, which is of the same form as Equation (\ref{eq:distribution}), where $\alpha\approx1.4$ \citep{lu1991}.
 This characteristic exponent and the subsequent temporal clustering are universal between earthquakes and solar flares \citep{deArcangelis06}.